Brian Littrell: Relationships

-In June 1997, following the breakup of his relationship with girlfriend Samantha Stonebraker, Littrell met an actress and model, Leighanne Reena Wallace, on the set of the "As Long as You Love Me" video shoot where she was an extra.
+In June 1997, following the breakup of his relationship with girlfriend Samantha Stonebraker, Littrell met model Leighanne Wallace on the set of the "As Long as You Love Me" video shoot where she was an extra.
 Littrell stated in J-14 magazine about this relationship that he had been out of the dating game for a while and meeting Leighanne opened a whole new chapter for him.
 "I had just gotten out of a relationship with a high school sweetheart that didn't work out.
 I didn't really have my eyes or mind set on anybody.
 It was something that just happened.
 If I was looking, I wouldn't have been able to find her."
 Littrell and Wallace dated for two years, and he proposed to her on Christmas 1999.
 Their engagement, along with the engagement of cousin and bandmate Kevin Richardson to Kristin Willits, was announced on MTV on February 15, 2000.
 The couple married on September 2, 2000, at Peachtree Christian Church in Atlanta.

 On September 11, 2001, Leighanne was scheduled to board American Airlines Flight 11, which was later hijacked and flown into the World Trade Center as part of the 9/11 attacks.
 Leighanne Littrell had canceled her flight the previous night.
 On November 26, 2002, they had their son Baylee Thomas Wylee Littrell, who is now pursuing a similar path as his father's in the entertainment industry.

 As of 2024, the family lives in Alpharetta, Georgia, near Atlanta, having been there since 2000, soon after Littrell and his wife got engaged.

 Littrell stated during a show in Georgia on the DNA World Tour that his wife lost her mother from a heart condition in June 2022 and was a matriarch to him and the family.

 Health issues

 Littrell was born with a congenital heart condition, making him susceptible to infections.
 He was diagnosed with a heart murmur when he was six weeks old.
 At age five, he was hospitalized for two months due to a bacterial infection.
 Due to his hospitalization, Littrell was held back in school and had to repeat the first grade.

 In November 1997, doctors found that Littrell's heart condition had caused his heart to enlarge considerably.
 Littrell postponed open-heart surgery to meet touring obligations.
 He underwent open-heart surgery on May 8, 1998.
 Littrell's surgery was referred to in his scenes in the band's music video for "Show Me the Meaning of Being Lonely."
 He later established the Brian Littrell Healthy Heart Club, a non-profit organization assisting children with heart conditions.

 In October 2009, Littrell became infected with swine flu, causing the cancellation of the Backstreet Boys' This Is Us promotional tour.

-In the 2015 documentary film Backstreet Boys: Show 'Em What You're Made Of, Littrell revealed his 2011 diagnosis of vocal tension dysphonia and dystonia.
+In the 2015 documentary film Backstreet Boys: Show 'Em What You're Made Of, Littrell revealed his 2011 diagnosis of muscle tension dysphonia.
 He has worked with a therapist to help improve his condition.